Laos–Vietnam relations: Modern era

 The primary channels for Vietnam's influence in Laos, however, were the LPRP and the LPA.
 In the LPRP, long-standing collaboration and consultation at the very top made special committees unnecessary, whereas in the LPA, the Vietnamese advisers, instructors, and troops on station constituted a pervasive, inescapable influence, even though they scrupulously avoided public exposure by sticking to their designated base areas.
 Cooperation in the military field was probably the most extensive, with logistics, training, and communications largely supplied by Vietnam throughout the 1970s and 1980s (heavy ordnance and aircraft were provided by the Soviet Union).

-The phrase "special relations" came into general use by both parties after 1976, and in July 1977, the signing of the twenty-five year Lao-Vietnamese Treaty of Friendship and Cooperation legitimized the stationing of Vietnamese army troops in Laos for its protection against hostile or counter revolutionary neighbors.
+In July 1977, Laos and Vietnam signed a 25-year Treaty of Friendship which defined the relationship between the two as a "special relationship".
+The treaty legitimated the presence of Vietnamese soldiers in Laos and established preferential trade terms for Vietnam.
 Another element of cooperation involved hundreds of Vietnamese advisers who mentored their Laotian counterparts in virtually all the ministries in Vientiane.
 Hundreds of LPRP stalwarts and technicians studied in institutes of Marxism–Leninism or technical schools in Hanoi.

 The resources that Vietnam was able to bestow upon its revolutionary partner, however, were severely limited by the physical destruction of war and the deadening orthodoxy of its economic structures and policies.
 However, it could put in a good word for its Laotian apprentices with the Soviet Union, which in turn could recommend economic assistance projects to its East European satellite states.
 Yet, Vietnam's influence on Laos was determined by economic assistance and ideology as well as by geographical and historical proximity.
 The two nations fit together, as the leaders liked to say, "like lips and teeth."
 Vietnam provided landlocked Laos a route to the sea, and the mountainous region of eastern Laos provided Vietnam a forward strategic position for challenging Thai hegemony in the Mekong Valley.

 During the 1980s, Vietnam's regional opponents attributed to it a neo-colonial ambition to create an "Indochina Federation."
 This phrase can be found in early pronouncements of the ICP in its struggle against the French colonial structures in Indochina.
 The charge, exaggerated as it was, lost its currency once Vietnam withdrew its troops from Cambodia in 1989 and subsequently from Laos.
 Laos's dependence on Vietnam since 1975 could then be perceived as a natural extension of their collaboration and solidarity in revolution rather than as domination by Vietnam.